ndatua/Atlanton/README.md

 This package includes both the font and a custom typer to facilitate the typing of transcriptions.

+The font and the typer can be tested at [this](https://ndatua.github.io/Atlanton/Web/) page without installing anything.

 ## Font installation
 1. Download [Atlanton-Regular.ttf](https://github.com/ndatua/Atlanton/blob/main/Font/Atlanton-Regular.ttf)
 2. Double-click the downloaded file and click **Install**.